Ionys320/edity/README.md

 The editor is not perfect, especialy the toolbar (with bold, italic, etc).

+Bugs:
+- Some images cannot be displayed (CORS default)

 P.S : This file was made with and for Edity =^-^=